JMJJ-projects/2x2x4-Tower-Cube-Simulator/README.md

 ---

-## 💭 Feedback and Contributing
+## 💭 Feedback

-Feedback and contributions are welcome!
+Feedback is welcome!
 Please open issues for bugs, feature requests, or any questions.
 If you'd like to contribute, feel free to fork the repository and create pull requests.

 - **Discussions**: [Link to Discussions](https://github.com/2x2x4-Tower-Cube-Simulator/discussions)